fortrabbit/blog/blackfire-profiler-on-fortrabbit.md

 ---
 author: os
 image: blackfire-fortrabbit.gif
-title:   "Blackfire profiler on fortrabbit"
+title: Blackfire profiler on fortrabbit
-excerpt: "Blackfire profiler BETA is now available at fortrabbit."
+excerpt: Blackfire profiler BETA is now available at fortrabbit.
 created: 2015-01-21
 tags:
   - changelog
+published: true
 ---

 tldr; We are excited to announce the availability of the Blackfire profiler on fortrabbit.